Tutorial: Define a Custom Phase Space Point

 This model can later be extended to incorporate complex QED interactions, but for now, we use it as a placeholder.

-Step 3: Define Phase Space Definition
+Step 3: Define Phase Space Layout

-struct ExamplePhaseSpaceDefinition <: AbstractPhasespaceDefinition end
+struct ExamplePhaseSpaceLayout <: AbstractPhaseSpaceLayout end

 Step 4: Define an Example Phase Space Point

-We now define the ExamplePhaseSpacePoint type, which will represent a specific point in the phase space of the electron-positron annihilation process.
+We now define the ExamplePhaseSpacePoint type, which will represent a specific point in the phase space of the muon-anti-muon annihilation process.
 This type holds the process, the model, the phase space definition, and the incoming and outgoing particles.

-struct ExamplePhaseSpacePoint{PROC,MODEL,PSDEF,IN_PARTICLES,OUT_PARTICLES} <:
+struct ExamplePhaseSpacePoint{PROC,MODEL,PSL,IN_PARTICLES,OUT_PARTICLES} <:

 proc::PROC